-The weekend of 11 September was a jubilant one for the Squadra Corse team as they brought home the 2021 National Championship titles in the final round of the ROK National Championships in Vereeniging.
-Keagan Masters carried the banner for the team in the MSA KZ2 Category and 13-year-old Luviwe Sambudla did the honours as National Champion in the Mini ROK category.
+The weekend of 11 September was a jubilant one for the Squadra Corse team as they carried off two of the 2021 ROK National Championship titles.
+Keagan Masters carried the winning banner for the team in the MSA KZ2 Championship and 13-year-old Luviwe Sambudla did the honours as National Champion in the Mini ROK category.

 “These are stellar performances from both Keagan and Luviwe and we are exceptionally proud of them.
 This has been an unusual year for motorsport, with the constant changes from one lockdown level to another impacting on practice dates and times.
 So to have achieved two National Championships out of the four categories in which we compete is a huge and extremely noteworthy feat,” says Mpho Eli Gumbi, owner and team principal of the Squadra Corse team.

-Gumbi says that Sambudla has been on a comprehensive driver excellence trajectory over the past year and this is definitely evidenced in his consistent improvement from one race to the next.
-“His head has definitely been in the game and he has focused his energies on winning the championships and preparing himself for next year’s international race circuit.
+Gumbi says that Sambudla has been on a comprehensive driver excellence trajectory in his first year in the Mini ROK category and this is evidenced in his consistent improvement from one race to the next.
+“His head has definitely been in the game and he has focused his energies on winning the championship and preparing himself for next year’s international race circuit.
 I have no doubt in my mind that, given his development in recent months and his ability to apply the practical knowledge he has gained from his local and international mentors, he is ready for this next challenge in his driving career.”